danhall123/patch/README.md

-# PATCH by Uncoded
+# PATCH App
-This is your site tracking app.
+This is the full version of your on-site reporting platform.